 Commitments

-The commitments feature set is Cast AI's generic approach to utilizing Reserved Instance (AWS, Azure), Savings Plans (AWS), and Committed Use Discount (GCP) capacity in autoscaling.
+The commitments feature set is Cast AI's approach to utilizing cloud provider commitments in autoscaling.
+Commitments cover two categories:

 AWS Savings Plans are a flexible pricing model that provides significant savings on compute usage.
 Unlike Reserved Instances that are tied to specific instance types and availability zones, Savings Plans offer greater flexibility by applying to any instance family, size, operating system, tenancy, or region within the commitment scope.
 Cast AI supports both Compute Savings Plans (covering all AWS compute services) and EC2 Instance Savings Plans (for specific instance families in particular regions).